AhmetGurdal/DaVinci-Encrypt-and-Decrypt-/README.md

 #Git Update
 # DaVinci-Encrypt-and-Decrypt-

- My Davinci is stolen.
+ Darn it one of my best friends stole my davinci.

- The Thief is one of my best friends that loves LOTR so much.
+ I know him.
+He loves LOTR so much (just like me).

  You can easily find out which one he is.